-Any change in enrollment status requires students to consult their academic advisor.
-The advisor will then instruct students on how to complete a Change of Student Status from the University Office of the Registrar.
+Any change in enrollment status requires students to consult their Program Director.
+The Program Director will then instruct students on how to complete a Change of Student Status from the University Office of the Registrar.
 This should be completed if a student wishes to:

-- Take a leave of absence (e.g., medical, personal)

-- Return from a leave of absence

-- Change programs or tracks

-- Withdraw from a program
+- Take a leave of absence (e.g., medical, personal) - Return from a leave of absence - Change program, track, concentration, or specialization - Withdraw from a program